-If the arbitral tribunal deems such consultation to be unnecessary or if it takes place but objections remain following it, the arbitral tribunal shall consult the parties regarding the request to produce and the objections, and shall "in timely fashion" decide whether to accept some or all of the objections.
-The arbitral tribunal may order production of the documents sought in the request to produce only if it is convinced that (i) "the issues that the requesting party wishes to prove are relevant to the case and material to its outcome", (ii) "none of the reasons for objection set forth in Article 9.2 applies" and (iii) "the requirements of Article 3.3 have been satisfied".
+If the parties present objections to the arbitral tribunal for a ruling, the arbitral tribunal shall "in timely fashion" decide whether to accept some or all of the objections.
+The 2020 Review Task Force deleted the requirement in Article 3.7 that the arbitral tribunal confer with the parties after the requests and objections are submitted to the tribunal, because in practice the arbitral tribunal may, and indeed typically does, rule on the objections based on the written requests and objections without further hearing from the parties.
+The arbitral tribunal may order production of the documents sought in the request to produce only if it is convinced that (i) "the issues that the requesting party wishes to prove are relevant to the case and material to its outcome", (ii) "none of the reasons for objection set forth in Articles 9.2 or 9.3 applies" and (iii) "the requirements of Article 3.3 have been satisfied".
 This third requirement was added in the 2010 revision.